-Moneyline – Betting on a certain team to win at varying odds depending on who is the favorite and who is the underdog.
+- Moneyline: Moneyline betting on a certain team to win at varying odds depending on who is the favorite and who is the underdog.

-Spread- A spread bet uses a handicap to make the odds as even as possible.
+- Point spread: A point spread bet uses a handicap to make the odds as even as possible.
 The favorite must win by a certain amount of points or the underdog can lose by a certain amount of points.
-For example, if the Colts are -5.5, they must win by 6 or more points for the bet to be a winner.
+For example, if the Indianapolis Colts are -5.5 on the point spread, they must win by 6 or more points to “cover” and the bet to be a winner.

-Over/Under – An Over/Under bet, aka a Totals bet is betting on the total amount of points scored by both teams in a certain match.
-If the total is set in the Pacers game at 205.5 and the total amount of points scored by both the Pacers and their opponent is 206 or more, the Over bet would win.
+- Over/under: An over/under bet, also known as a totals bet, is a bet on the total amount of points scored by teams in a match.
+If the total is set in the Indiana Pacers game at 205.5 and the total amount of points scored by both the Pacers and the opponent is 206 or more, the over bet would win.

-Parlays – A parlay is when you combine 2 or more bets into one bet and increase the odds over if you just bet them separately.
-A parlay is an all or nothing bet, meaning if one leg of your parlay loses, the whole bet loses.
+- Parlays: A parlay is when you combine two or more bets into one bet.
+This increases the odds for a bigger payout but it also makes the wager harder to win because there are multiple legs that must all win for the overall parlay bet to win.
+A parlay is an all-or-nothing bet, so if one leg of the parlay loses, the whole parlay loses.

-Futures – A futures bet is one placed on an outcome that will be settled further down the road.
+- Futures: A futures bet is one placed on an outcome that will be settled further down the road.
 The money is bet on the current odds and is locked in until the final outcome is settled.
-Future bets are usually placed on eventual Super Bowl, World Series, NBA Champions or Stanley Cup winners early or even before the season begins.
+Future bets are usually placed on eventual Super Bowl, World Series, NBA Championship, or Stanley Cup winners early or even before the season begins.